CPamb/PythonProjects/README.md

 # PythonProjects

-# 100 Days of Programming and Cybersecurity Challenge
+# 100 Days of Programming Challenge

 Welcome to my 100 Days of Programming and Cybersecurity Challenge repository! 🚀